IgnisPK/HR_PowerBI_Dashboard/README.md

 - employee count by years at company
 - employee count by years in current role
 - employee count by years with current manager
-- years since last promotion
+- employee count by years since last promotion
 - years since last promotion by department

-I grouped the year-based data into clear ranges, which made it easier to compare years at company, time in role, and promotion history.
+I used year ranges to make the page easier to read and to compare employee history more clearly.

 ![Years at Company](screenshots/years-at-company.png)